ImJanindu/Jaguar-News/README.md

-# 📰 Jaguar News Bot
+# 📰 Jaguar News Bot - Real-time Sinhala News

 A Telegram bot that scrapes the latest news from **hirunews.lk** in real time and posts updates to the Telegram channels where the bot is added.